phloof/reviision/pi_testbench/README.md

 # ReViision Raspberry Pi Test Bench

 This directory contains the Raspberry Pi 4B setup for the ReViision test bench system.
-The Pi serves as a WiFi access point for the Tapo C220 camera and displays real-time analytics on a 4.26" e-paper hat.
+The Pi serves as a WiFi access point for the Tapo C220 camera and provides networking infrastructure for the test bench.

 ## Recommended Operating System